 It requires extra tools and processes, while not forgetting the important things that slip our minds when we don’t see our teams day-to-day.

-Here are my top 5 tips to managing a remote team:
+Here are my top 5 tips to build and manage the best remote team possible:

 1. Find the Right Talent